 We read Prince Cinders’ story to celebrate Prince George’s birth.
 Prince Cinders isn’t your archetypal dashing prince (unlike his three, large, hairy brothers) but with the help of a dirty fairy he does get his happy ending.

-The Story: Shy, skinny Prince Cinders does all the housework while his brothers are at the disco.
+The Story: Shy Prince Cinders does all the housework while his brothers are at the disco.
 One evening a dirty fairy falls down the chimney and tries to grant Prince Cinders’ wishes – he wants to be like his brothers.
-Her spells don’t go quite as planned and he can’t get into the Rock’n Royal Bash as he resembles a large monkey.
-At the bus stop Prince Cinders’ monkey appearance frightens Princess Lovelypenny but then midnight strikes and he becomes his shy, skinny self again.
+Her spells don’t go quite as planned and he can’t get into the Rock’n Royal Bash as he looks like a large monkey.
+Prince Cinders’ monkey appearance frightens Princess Lovelypenny but then midnight strikes and he becomes his shy, skinny self again.
 Prince Cinders loses his trousers in his haste to get away from the princess so next day all the princes try them on.
-They only fit Prince Cinders and he marries Princess Lovelypenny (the fairy turns the three brothers into palace cleaning fairies).
+They only fit Prince Cinders and he marries Princess Lovelypenny (the fairy turns his brothers into palace cleaning fairies).

 Prince Cinders is a humorous retelling of the Cinderella story with some wonderfully, original twists, a male main character and a fairy (dressed as a schoolgirl!) whose spells don’t work as they should.
 Babette Cole’s wonderful text and illustrations are full of humour and can be appreciated just as much by adults as by children.
 I love Princess Lovelypenny’s fur trimmed, leopard skin jogging suit and find Prince Cinders’ little muscles hilarious.
 My daughter thinks that the ‘suit’ that Prince Cinders wears to go to the Rock’n Royal Bash is funny.
 A variety of countries and cultures are represented by the regal characters at the Rock’n Royal Bash, my daughter’s favourite is the belly dancing princess.